Life is full of great presentation tips.

 ‘When I first stepped on to the “corporate ladder” some 30 years ago, a former boss of mine shared a powerful truth with me.
 He said, “The only people who need to be motivated are the people who can’t see a future.”’

-It’s my belief today that the key to a high impact presentation which inspires action is helping your audience to see and feel what the future could look like for them.
+The key to a high impact presentation which inspires action is helping your audience to see and feel what the future could look like for them.

 6. Give them a gift